How to clean your composite deck: step-by-step guide

 Mistake #4: Ignoring the Gaps

 The gaps between your deck boards are also worth the attention.
-Debris gets in there, and moisture becomes trapped, which helps spur the growth of mould.
+Debris gets in, and moisture becomes trapped, which helps spur the growth of mould.

 Scrape between your deck boards with a putty knife every few months.